jdhurwitz/ProximityPass/ProtocolSpecification.md

 About the protocol
 ------------------

-This is a protocol to quickly transmit files over Bluetooth and ad hoc wifi between two android devices.
+This is a protocol to quickly transmit files over ad hoc wifi between two android devices.
 This is intended to be similar in functionality to the Airdrop protocol for iOS devices.

+### Phyiscal layer

+All communication will be done over ad hoc wifi.

+### Transport layer

+All compatible clients must connect over TCP connections.
+They should connect on port 8888.

 Discovering devices
 -------------------